Table of Contents

 Otherwise, a person who took their own life shall not benefit the named beneficiary fighting a denied life insurance claim.

-No. Although suicide coverage may be provided at some point, many policies have special provisions limiting payment of benefits in those cases.
+No. Although suicide coverage may be provided at some point, many policies have special provisions limiting the payment of benefits in those cases.

 Under a suicide provision, some life policies, including group life (discussed below), only receive a death benefit.
 The remainder of the policy’s cash value gets forfeited to the insurance company.